Codeshot2002/Umang_Library_JAVA/README.md

 So this gave me inspiration to create my own datastructure inspired from python....
 THE DICTIONARY but in java, so I named it uDictionary starting with my intital hehe xD

+Feel free to add new improvements, features or data structure into this repo :)

 THE END...